-The self-test feature of the TIS-910 allows the operator/mechanic to conduct performance checks on the wiring to the coil, the ignition coil, high tension leads, and spark plugs by discharging the energy stored in the high voltage capacitor into each coil in successive order.
-The TIS-910 will "fire" a cylinder every 0.1.second.
+The self-test feature of the IC-912 allows the operator/mechanic to conduct performance checks on the wiring to the coil, the ignition coil, high tension leads, and spark plugs by discharging the energy stored in the high voltage capacitor into each coil in successive order.
+The IC-912 will "fire" a cylinder every 0.1.second.
 The energy delivered to each coil is determined by the manual energy level setting.

 The self-test feature can be started by pressing "S" (upper case) from the main screen.
-This screen also needs the password of hours +10 to be enabled.